-I’d certainly call myself an artist, but my primary calling is that of an arts activist.
-My current focus in life, and the work that brings me the greatest joy, is to empower visual artists and develop arts initiatives that serve this much loved community.
-I graduated from UW-Parkside with a degree in Psychology, and a second major in Sociology.
-Postgraduate, I’ve concentrated on coursework in nonprofit and arts management.
-I’m married to Stephen Hovey Sr., a handsome, hardworking and extremely patient man who builds amazing iron railings, and splendid metal sculptures which decorate our yard.
+I’d certainly call myself an artist, but I think my primary calling has been that of an arts advocate.
+My legacy in this life, and the work that has brought me the greatest joy, is empowering visual artists and developing arts initiatives that serve this much loved community.
+I graduated in 1987 from UW-Parkside with a degree in Psychology, and a second major in Sociology.
+Additional post-grad coursework includes nonprofit and arts management.
+I’m married to my best friend, Stephen Hovey Sr., a handsome, hardworking and extremely patient man who builds amazing iron railings, and splendid metal sculptures which decorate our yard.

 For my own art-making, I’m a painter, like my mom and one of my three sisters, and I build stained glass windows by commission.
 My artwork has historically been bright abstracts, though vibrant humans of every stripe have been intriguing me for the last seven years or so.